forcedotcom/LightningTestingService/README.md

 All of the testable components are named beginning with “eg” (from the abbreviation “e.g.”, meaning _for example_).
 The components provided in the package can be accessed as you would any Aura component.

- * In the Developer Console
+- In the Developer Console
- * In the Force.com IDE, in the `/aura/` directory
+- In the Force.com IDE, in the `/aura/` directory
- * By converting your org’s metadata into a format that you can work with locally, using Salesforce DX
+- By converting your org’s metadata into a format that you can work with locally, using Salesforce CLI

 You can also explore the components directly from the repo.
 They’re available in the [lightning-component-tests/main/default/aura](https://github.com/forcedotcom/LightningTestingService/tree/master/lightning-component-tests/main/default/aura) directory.